New tech boosts Dutch drive for sustainable farming

 He says usually in the Netherlands these would just be filled by a monocrop such as maize or wheat.

-Here in Leylstad, however, they're experimenting with different agricultural methods including crop diversity, with eight different crops sown here at any one time including wheat, onions, potatoes, and broad beans.
+Here in Lelystad, however, they're experimenting with different agricultural methods including crop diversity, with eight different crops sown here at any one time including wheat, onions, potatoes, and broad beans.

 "We know that crop diversity works," says Mr Sukkel, who adds that they also use cover crops to help improve the soil and biodiversity.
 "It's a more efficient use of water, it has lower risk of pest disease, it has a higher biodiversity, it's better for the soil, and it gives higher yields."